eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

     :dedent: 4

-In the constructor, the pointers are populated by calling the APIs provided by the rmw and rmw_fastrtps_cpp, until obtaining the `eprosima::fastdds::dds::DataWriter` handle:
+In the constructor, the pointers are populated by calling the APIs provided by the rmw and rmw_fastrtps_cpp, until obtaining the :class:`eprosima::fastdds::dds::DataWriter` handle:

 .. literalinclude:: /resources/tutorials/core/qos/mutable/vulcanexus_change_mutable_qos/src/change_mutable_qos_publisher.cpp
     :language: c++